Dynamic Earth - Plate Tectonics

 Objective: To link volcanic activity to plate boundary locations and to find out why some volcanoes are more violent than others.

-Task 2 - Internet Based - Find the locations of the following volcanoes: a.
+Find the locations of the following volcanoes: a.
 Mount St Helens b.
 Cotopaxi c.
 Mont Pelée d.
 Eyjafjallajokull e.
 Mount Vesuvius f.
 Krakatoa g.
 Mount Pinatubo h.
 Unzen i.
 Mount Etna j.
-Nevado del Ruiz Plot and annotate the locations of these volcanoes onto the worksheet above. |
+Nevado del Ruiz Plot and annotate the locations of these volcanoes onto the worksheet above.
+Task 2 - What plate boundaries are associated with volcanoes?

 |